hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

 }
 ```

-### 1.2) Check the existance of alice
+### 1.2) Check the existence of alice
-Once the transaction get committed, we can query the user information as follows:
+Once the transaction gets committed, we can query the user information as follows:

 Let's fetch the user `alice`.
 ```shell